How do you know if a bank shot will cause a double-kiss, and how can you avoid it?

 The video demonstrates an easy method to detect and avoid cross-over bank double kisses:

 Obviously, if the pocket is really big or really small, the facing is in slightly different positions, so the double-kiss facing rule is slightly different for different size pockets, but not by much.
 Results also depend on table conditions, so it is important to practice it on a particular table.
 The OB distance from the rail is also important concerning what can and can’t be done with spin to avoid the double kiss.

 These videos show several techniques to avoid a double kiss with cross-side and cross corner bank shots:

 These videos show how to detect a double kiss when banking a ball frozen or close to the rail:

 The classic one-pocket straight-back bank in NV H.2 – Bending, Twisting, and Stiffening Kick and Bank Shots is another good example of how to avoid a double kiss.
 You can also hop the OB into the cushion to help jump over the CB to avoid a double kiss.

 Here’s a good article from Bob Jewett (BD, July ’99) covering how to detect and avoid double kisses.

 These videos show some examples of how to use a double-kiss bank to your advantage:

-And here are some interesting shots with two balls frozen to a rail, relying on cushion compression and double kisses:
+And here are some interesting frozen-ball shots relying on cushion compression and double kisses: